Who is eligible for the funding?

 What if I have more questions?

-The ROAAP Fund is available to any University of Illinois at Chicago faculty, researchers, staff, post-docs, and students.
+The ROAAP Fund is available to current University of Illinois at Chicago faculty, researchers, staff, post-docs, and students.

-ROAAP funds are available for articles to be published in scholarly peer-reviewed open access journals or articles published in traditional scholarly journals where payment of a fee will make the article freely and immediately available to all.
+ROAAP funds are available for articles to be published in scholarly peer-reviewed open access journals.
+Articles published in subscription-based journals, where for an additional fee the article can be made open access, do not qualify.
 Invited articles will not be covered by the fund.
 Articles resulting from research that was funded in whole or in part from (a) grant(s) are also not eligible.
 (See - "What if the research published in the article was grant-funded?" for more details.)

 The ROAAP fund covers:

-· Funding will be distributed on a first-come, first-served basis.
+Funding is limited and will be distributed on a first-come, first-served basis.

 In the case of an article with multiple authors, the UIC author may apply for the funding.